99 and 44/100 Percent Pure

 At certain times of my youth, I thought I was grown up and could use certain colorful words.
 I could use them, but should I?
 And particularly in the house with my parents?

-In a headlock before I knew what happened, headed to the bathroom and the industrial sized bar of 99 and 44/100 percent pure cleanliness in my mouth.
+In a headlock before I knew what happened, headed to the bathroom and the industrial sized bar of 99 and 44/100% pure cleanliness in my mouth.
 I did not know my mouth could expand that big, but the whole bar made its way in and out a few times.

 My parents believed that there was a way we human beings need to treat each other.
 I didn’t always approve of their reinforcement methods, but the lessons of basic civility stayed with me.